-Tombstone Unified School District #1 uses Interventions best practices as a referral process for those students demonstrating difficulty in one or more of the following areas: math, reading, written expression, speech, ELL (language), and behavior.
-Interventions are designed to analyze student data, identify student needs, implement instructional strategies, and identify interventions to assist the student in being successful.
+Tombstone Unified School District #1 uses RTI best practices as a referral process for those students demonstrating difficulty in one or more of the following areas: math, reading, written expression, speech, ELL (language), and behavior.
+RTI is designed to analyze student data, identify student needs, implement instructional strategies, and identify interventions to assist the student in being successful.